openworm/owmeta/README.md

 causing unpredictable behavior.

-As such, to create a stable foundational library for others to reuse, the version of the PyOpenWorm library guarantees the user a specific version of the data behind that library.
+As such, to create a stable foundational library for others to reuse, the version of the owmeta library guarantees the user a specific version of the data behind that library.
 In addition, unit tests are used to ensure basic sanity checks on data are maintained.
 As data are improved, the maintainers of the library can perform appropriate regression tests prior to each new release